gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 #### Calling LUIS Externally

-Notice the URL associated with your Starter_Key.
-Mine looks something like this:
+Notice the URL associated with your Starter_Key at the bottom of your screen (mine looks something like this):

 *westus.api.cognitive.microsoft.com/luis/v2.0/apps/ ``a2b4583a-539b-4fa8-8062-c3f0648b5400`` ?subscription-key= ``<subscription key>`` &verbose=true&timezoneOffset=0&q=*